Demographics of Mozambique

 The demographics of Mozambique describes the condition and overview of Mozambique's peoples.
 Demographic topics include basic education, health, and population statistics as well as identified racial and religious affiliations.

 Population

 According to the 2022 revision of the world factbook the total population was 31,693,239 in 2022.
 The proportion of children below the age of 14 in 2020 was 45.57%, 51.5% was between 15 and 65 years of age, while 2.93% was 65 years or older.
 A population census took place in 2017, and the preliminary results indicate a population of 28 861 863 inhabitants.

-Population Estimates by Sex and Age Group (01.VII.2020):
+Population Estimates by Sex and Age Group (01.VII.2020) (Data refer to national projections based on 2007 census.):